 The best part about this recipe is how easy it is to make.
 It uses frozen red raspberries, so you don't need to worry about washing fresh ones or finding them when they aren't in season.
 There's no chill time required and you don't even need a mixer!

-If you love a good chocolate chip cookie, try my eggless double chocolate chip cookies, brown butter pecan chocolate chip cookies, and chocolate chipless cookies.
+If you love a good chocolate chip cookie, try my eggless double chocolate chip cookies, brown butter pecan chocolate chip cookies, small batch oatmeal chocolate chip cookies, and chocolate chipless cookies.

 Here are some notes about the ingredients you need.
 Quantities and full instructions are in the recipe card below.